Professional Environment Monitoring Sensors Manufacturer

 • Delivery date: within 24 hours

-• Price: USD 54.5
+• Price: $50

-About Oxygen Sensor
+About - Renke Oxygen Transmitters

-An oxygen sensor is a device used to monitor oxygen concentration and is widely applied in storage warehouses, chemical plants, livestock farms, and confined spaces.
-Our RS485-type oxygen sensor features a measurement range of 0–30% VOL, while the analog version measures 0–25% VOL, with a typical accuracy of ±2%FS and a service life of up to 24 months.
+Under normal conditions, the oxygen concentration in the air is approximately 21%.
+Both oxygen deficiency and enrichment can impact human health, making real-time monitoring of oxygen levels critically important.
+Our oxygen sensor is a device used to monitor oxygen concentration and is widely applied in storage warehouses, chemical plants, livestock farms, and confined spaces.
+Our RS485-type oxygen sensor features a measurement range of 0-30% VOL, while the analog version measures 0-25% VOL, with a typical accuracy of ±2%FS and a service life of up to 24 months.

 ParametersRS4850-5V/0-10V/4-20mA